Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Length Extrapolation

 Positional extrapolation refers to the model's ability to handle input sequences that exceed the length of those it was trained on, enabling the preservation of context and coherence over extended sequences.
-This capability is vital for models tasked with understanding and generating lengthy documents or conversations.
-For example, Attention with Linear Biases (ALiBi) \cite{press2022train} introduces a heuristic of negative causal attention bias, which dispenses with PEs for tokens in the transformer model.
+This capability is important for models tasked with understanding and generating lengthy documents or conversations.
+For example, Attention with Linear Biases (ALiBi)~\cite{press2022train} introduces a heuristic of negative causal attention bias, which dispenses with PEs for tokens in the transformer model.
 ALiBi encodes position information by biasing the query-key attention scores proportionally to the distance between each pair of tokens.
 As compared to other PE schemes, ALiBi demonstrates superior extrapolation capabilities to unseen sequence lengths.
 Different from ALiBi, xPOS \cite{sun-etal-2023-length} extends causal RoPE, which incorporates a unique exponential decay factor at each dimension of the rotation angle vector, thereby improving length extrapolation.
-Despite using manually-designed scaling strategies, CLEX~\cite{chen2023clex} uses ordinary differential equations to generalize PE scaling.
-This method models the continuous dynamics using length scaling factors, which effectively overcome the constraints of traditional positional extrapolation scaling techniques.
+Another approach CLEX~\cite{chen2024clex} uses ordinary differential equations to generalize PE scaling.
+By modeling continuous dynamics with length scaling factors, CLEX effectively overcomes the constraints of traditional positional extrapolation techniques.

 On the other hand, positional interpolation deals with the model's proficiency in inserting or integrating new information within existing sequences.
-For example, positional interpolation proposed in \cite{chen2023extending} applies linear scaling on the position indices, effectively aligning the maximum position index to correspond with the context window limit previously established during the pre-training phase.
+For example, positional interpolation proposed by Chen {\em et al.}~\shortcite{chen2023extending} applies linear scaling on the position indices, effectively aligning the maximum position index to correspond with the context window limit previously established during the pre-training phase.
 Experimental observations indicate that this strategy exhibits greater stability and necessitates fewer fine-tuning steps compared to direct extrapolation methods.
-YaRN \cite{peng2023yarn} extends RoPE by adopting an uneven interpolation of frequencies, specifically preserving the high-frequency components, which avoids losing important positional details.
+Additionally, YaRN \cite{peng2023yarn} extends RoPE by adopting an uneven interpolation of frequencies, specifically preserving the high-frequency components.
+This approach avoids losing important positional details that enhances the ability of the model to maintain critical positional information.